-Year Ended June 30, 2008 First Quarter Second Quarter Third Quarter Fourth Quarter

-Total revenue \$ 79,453 \$ 105,017 \$ 105,779 \$ 110,408

-Net income 6,879 11,169 11,453 10,330

-Net income per common share :

-Basic \$ 0.16 \$ 0.25 \$ 0.26 \$ 0.23

-Diluted \$ 0.1 5 \$ 0.24 \$ 0.25 \$ 0.22

-Year Ended June 30, 2007 First Quarter Second Quarter Third Quarter Fourth Quarter

-Total revenue \$ 50,003 \$ 64,034 \$ 69,348 \$ 72,548

-Net income 6,048 8,312 7,385 5,398

-Net income per common share:
+Year Ended June 30, 2008 First Quarter Second Quarter Third Quarter Fourth Quarter Total revenue \$ 79,453 \$ 105,017 \$ 105,779 \$ 110,408 Net income 6,879 11,169 11,453 10,330 Net income per common share : Basic \$ 0.16 \$ 0.25 \$ 0.26 \$ 0.23 Diluted \$ 0.15 \$ 0.24 \$ 0.25 \$ 0.22 Year Ended June 30, 2007 First Quarter Second Quarter Third Quarter Fourth Quarter Total revenue \$ 50,003 \$ 64,034 \$ 69,348 \$ 72,548 Natingomo Net income 6,048 8,312 7,385 5,398 Net income per common share: 6,048 8,312 7,385 5,398 6,048 \$0.15 8,312 \$ 0.20 7,385 \$0.17 5,398 \$ 0.12

 Item 9.
-Changes in and Disagreements with Accountants on Accounting and Financial Disclosure None.
+Changes in and Disagreements with Accountants on Accounting and Financial Disclosure

+None.

 Item 9A.
-Controls and Procedures Disclosure Controls and Procedures
+Controls and Procedures

+Disclosure Controls and Procedures

 Our management, with the participation of our chief executive officer and our chief financial officer, evaluated the effectiveness of our disclosure controls and procedures as of June 30, 2008.
 The term "disclosure controls and procedures," as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act, means controls and other procedures of a company that are designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
-Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is accumulated and communicated to the company's management, including its principal executive and principal financial officers, as appropriate to allow timely decisions regarding required disclosure.
+Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and procedures designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is accumulated and communicated to the company's management, including its principal executive and principal financial officers, as appropriate to allow timely decisions regarding required disclosure.
 Management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving their objectives and management necessarily applies its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
 Based on the evaluation of our disclosure controls and procedures as of June 30, 2008, our chief executive officer and chief financial officer concluded that, as of such date, our disclosure controls and procedures were effective at the reasonable assurance level.